perebaj/jjhandbook/work/birdie.md

     > "...the mere consciousness of an engagement will sometimes worry a whole day." – Charles Dickens

-# Quarte 2 2023
+# Quarter 2 2023

 * 😍 Golang cmd adpter for the extractor service
-* [Bug] Node without right scopes that impossibilitate things like, pull image
+* 🐛 [Bug] Node without right scopes that impossibilitate things like, pull image

 ---